Skip to Content

 FHA Purchase Loans

-These types of FHA loans are used to finance your primary residence — and are what most buyers opt for when using an FHA loan to buy a home.
+These types of FHA loans are used to finance your primary residence — and are what most homebuyers opt for when using an FHA loan.

 FHA Streamline Refinance

-FHA Streamline Refinance loans are a type of refinance loan available to homeowners who currently have FHA loans.
-These loans can be used to lower an FHA loan's interest rate, reduce monthly payments or shorten a loan term without having to go through the home appraisal process.
+FHA Streamline Refinance loans are a type of refinance loan available to homeowners with FHA loans already.
+These loans can lower an FHA loan's interest rate, reduce monthly payments, or shorten a loan term without going through the home appraisal process.

 FHA Cash-Out Refinance